Waterfountain10/william-kiem-lafond-v2/content/experience/index.md

 During this research / machine learning internship at Mila.
 I worked under Professor Bang Liu's NLP Lab.

 We were building a personal assistant for researchers.
-It would be desinged to access your local files as well as popular foundational models.
-You can also personalize it like a custom GPT-ish.
+It would be designed to access your local files as well as popular foundational models.
+You can also tailor it for your research (like a custom GPT-ish).
 I was mainly in charge of researching efficient graph evaluation methods for our LLM-agents.
-So a lot of RAG, prompt-engineering, and tinkering with different huggingface apis to optimize storage queries.
+So a lot of RAG, prompt-engineering, and tinkering with different huggingface APIs to optimize storage queries.

 I also started the app development.
 We chose Tauri (a highkey better version of Electron).
-Wrote some code to connect backend main APIs (huggingface, WeaviateDB, ReactJS).
+Wrote some code to route backend APIs (huggingface, WeaviateDB, ReactJS).

 ## Software Developer Intern @ [Ensemble AI](https://www.tryensemble.com/)
 *Jan 2024 – May 2024*